Prim1Tive/PhoneBookCTF.py/readme.md

 https://app.hackthebox.eu/challenges/phonebook#

 ```
-the PhonebookCTF site will take the star sign '*' as a wildcard.
+the PhonebookCTF site will take the asterisk sign '*' as a wildcard.
 this means that when we will put '*' under the username and password
 the site will refere us to a valid user profile,
 actually it refere us to the first user in the DB list.